sundogbio/szi-tile-source/README.md

 ### Installation and loading

-The library currently isn't distributed anywhere, this will hopefully change soon!
-For now, you can grab the one or the other of the files in the `dist` folder, which you can then copy into your own project.
-We build both ES and UMD modules, called `szi-tile-source.js` and `szi-tile-source.umd.cjs` respectively.
+The library currently isn't distributed on npm, this will hopefully change soon!
+For now, you can directly download either the latest ES ([szi-tile-source.js](./dist/szi-tile-source.js)) or UMD module ([szi-tile-source.umd.cjs](./dist/szi-tile-source.umd.cjs) from the [dist](./dist) folder, and copy them into your own project.

 #### ES module

-To make sure this loads correctly, as well as importing it you need to call `enableSziTileSource` before first use.
+To make sure this loads correctly, you need to call `enableSziTileSource` after importing the module but before using the TileSource.
 This creates the `SziTileSource` class as an extension of `OpenSeadragon.DziTileSource` and places it in the `OpenSeadragon` namespace.

 If you are using it inline, this will look something like this (with `dist` being replaced by the